astronomer/docs/astro/modify-cluster.md

 - There are no Deployments in your cluster that have worker queues configured with the worker type.
 - There are no default worker queues configured with the worker type.
 The default worker queue cannot scale to zero workers, but additional worker queues can scale to zero.

 ### Configure node instance type

 Each worker type on Astro is configured with a node instance type that is defined by your cloud provider.
 For example, `m5.2xlarge` on AWS, `Standard_D8_v5` on Azure, or `e2-standard-8` on GCP.
 Node instance types are comprised of varying combinations of CPU, memory, storage, and networking capacity.
-By choosing a node instance type, you can provide the appropriate balance of resources for your Airflow tasks.
+By choosing an instance type and having workers with different instance types, you can provide the appropriate balance of resources for your Airflow tasks.
+This might make your DAGs execute faster and more reliably.

 How your Airflow tasks use the capacity of a worker node depends on which executor is selected for your Deployment.
 With the Celery executor, each worker node runs a single worker Pod.
 A worker Pod's actual available size is equivalent to the total capacity of the instance type minus Astro’s system overhead.
 With the Kubernetes executor, each worker node can run an unlimited number of Pods as long as the sum of all requests from each Pod doesn't exceed the total capacity of the node minus Astro's system overhead.